TriBITSPub/TriBITS/tribits/doc/guides/TribitsGuidesBody.rst

 create a raw CMake build system for a CMake package such that once it is installed, satisfies the requirements for a TriBITS-compliant external package.
-These installed packages provide a ``<Package>Config.cmake`` file that provides the required targets and behaviors.
+These installed packages provide a ``<Package>Config.cmake`` file that provides the required targets and behaviors as if it was produced by a TriBITS project.
 For most existing raw CMake projects that already produce a "Professional CMake" compliant ``<Package>Config.cmake`` file, that usually just means adding the IMPORTED target called ``<Package>::all_libs`` to the installed ``<Package>Config.cmake`` file.

 A raw CMake build system for a TriBITS-compliant external package is demonstrated in the `TribitsExampleProject2`_ project ``Package1`` package.
-The base ``CMakeLists.txt`` file for building ``Package1`` with a raw CMake build system (called ``CMakeLists.raw.cmake`` in that directory) for implementing a TriBITS-compliant internal package (which also, by definition, creates a TriBITS-compliant external package) looks like:
+The base ``package1/CMakeLists.txt`` file for building ``Package1`` with a raw CMake build system (called ``package1/CMakeLists.raw.cmake``) for implementing a TriBITS-compliant internal package looks like:

 .. include:: TribitsExampleProject2_Package1_CMakeLists.raw.external.cmake
    :literal:

-Note that the raw build system this example is identical to the build system for the raw TriBITS-compliant internal package described above.
-The only differences are:
+Note that the raw build system this example is identical to the build system for the raw TriBITS-compliant internal package described in `How to implement a TriBITS-compliant internal package using raw CMake`_.
+The only differences
+are:

 1) The ``Package1Config.cmake`` (``<Package>Config.cmake``) file does **not**
    need to be generated for the build directory and therefore the code in